Internment of Japanese Americans

-The United States Census Bureau assisted the incarceration efforts by providing specific individual census data on Japanese Americans.
-The Bureau denied its role for decades despite scholarly evidence to the contrary, and its role became more widely acknowledged by 2007.
 In its 1944 decision Korematsu v.
 United States, the U.S. Supreme Court upheld the constitutionality of the removals under the Due Process Clause of the Fifth Amendment to the United States Constitution.
 The Court limited its decision to the validity of the exclusion orders, avoiding the issue of the incarceration of U.S. citizens without due process, but ruled on the same day in Ex parte Endo that a loyal citizen could not be detained, which began their release.
-The day before the Korematsu and Endo rulings were made public, the exclusion orders were rescinded.
-Japanese Americans were initially barred from military service, but by 1943, they were allowed to join, with 20,000 serving during the war.
+On December 17, 1944, the exclusion orders were rescinded, and nine of the ten camps were shut down by the end of 1945.
+Japanese Americans were initially barred from U.S. military service, but by 1943, they were allowed to join, with 20,000 serving during the war.
 Over 4,000 students were allowed to leave the camps to attend college.
+Hospitals in the camps recorded 5,981 births and 1,862 deaths during incarceration.